AdobeDocs/marketo.en/help/marketo/getting-started/temp-getting-started-area/admin.md

 <tbody>
   <tr>
     <td>Roles</td>
-    <td><li>Review the prebuilt roles and confirm what permissions/access each role has.<br><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html#create-a-new-role" target="_blank">Create a new role</a> or <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html#edit-a-role" target="_blank">edit the roles</a> based on your organization's needs and how often users log in.<br><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html%22%20/l%20%22assign-roles-to-a-user" target="_blank">Assign users to the appropriate roles</a>.
+    <td><li>Review the prebuilt roles and confirm what permissions/access each role has.</li>
+    <li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html#create-a-new-role" target="_blank">Create a new role</a> or <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html#edit-a-role" target="_blank">edit the roles</a> based on your organization's needs and how often users log in.</li>
+    <li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html%22%20/l%20%22assign-roles-to-a-user" target="_blank">Assign users to the appropriate roles</a>.
 The users must be added to the subscription in Adobe Admin Console before granting their roles in Roles.
-Refer to the "Users' section in the 'Initial Setup' checklist [LINK]. <br>After assigning the roles for users, review the # of users per role.<br>Implement a unique role for each API user for easy troubleshooting.</td>
+Refer to the "Users' section in the 'Initial Setup' checklist [LINK].</li>
+    <li>After assigning the roles for users, review the # of users per role.<br>Implement a unique role for each API user for easy troubleshooting.</td>
   </tr>
   <tr>
     <td>Documentation</td>
-    <td>Define users and roles for your organization.<br>Define your process for adding a new user/admin.</td>
+    <td><li>Define users and roles for your organization.</li>
+    <li>Define your process for adding a new user/admin.</li></td>
   </tr>
   <tr>
     <td>Sandbox (if applicable)</td>
-    <td>Review the categories above for your sandbox if you have one.</td>
+    <td><li>Review the categories above for your sandbox if you have one.</li></td>
   </tr>
 </tbody>
 </table>